gauravfodekar/NodeJSNotes/README.md

 Remember that middleware is executed in the order it's applied, so the sequence in which you add middleware functions can be significant, especially when handling request and response data.

-65 #different types of design patterns?
+65.  # different types of design patterns?
 Design patterns are reusable solutions to common software design problems.
 They provide a way to structure code in a way that promotes maintainability, scalability, and readability.
 There are several categories of design patterns, each addressing specific aspects of software design.
 Here are some of the main types of design patterns:

 1. **Creational Patterns**: